The journey began….

 Rock, Roll and Trauma Drama Junkie

-I went to college in the early 70’s.
-Sex, drugs and rock and roll.
+I went to college in the early 70’s, fun, wild and confusing times.
 I found myself in writing songs and playing guitar in Honky-tonks, biker bars and music festivals rather than classes.
 Our band was rude, lewd and loud.
 We played at the Missouri School for the Deaf, we were that loud.
 I’m still playing today.
 Here’s a few photo “memories” of the years gone by.
 In the mid-seventies, I became a paramedic.
 A somewhat radical departure from rock and roll.
 Something about the human condition at it’s worst appealed to me.
 I ended up in St. Louis working urban ghetto areas on a Life Support Vehicle, as a firefighter and in a busy ER.
 I’ve picked up mangled bodies off railroad tracks, started large bore IVs on gunshot or stabbing victims and done CPR on newborns and on the aged.
 I performed autopsies in the pathology department and delivered babies on stained mattresses in the basement of vacant homes.
 It was a strange time.

 As with most addictions, my tolerance to finding the rush grew, and I needed a bigger dose.
 To accommodate this hidden desire, I joined the police department and soon found myself first on the scene, first to engage, first to come face to face with death.
 It worked, and I fed my addiction.
 I spent the majority of my time as an investigator.
 I was assigned to a major case homicide squad, undercover drug units, organized crime and anti-terrorism task forces.
 I faced the immediate possibility of my death more times than I care to recall.
 But for the grace of G-d, I am still above ground.
 I’ve solved a lot of cases, put a lot of bad people in prison and found justice for many victims who otherwise would not have had a voice.
 Four decades of public service in health care and law enforcement.
 It’s been a good ride; eventful, intense, traumatic, satisfying, sometimes terrifying.
 Looking back, it has certainly not been an ordinary life.
 And if you ask any cop or soldier who have been in battle, they will tell you, a life like that takes a toll.